validcube/Salad-API-Documentation/wiki/reward-vault.md

 ]
 ```

+> List the entire purchase history
-> code: Get the redemptions code for the item.
+* code: Get the redemptions code for the item.
-> id: Get the redemptions id for the item.
+* id: Get the redemptions id for the item.
-> name: Get the redemptions name for the item
+* name: Get the redemptions name for the item
-> price: Get the redemptions price for the item.
+* price: Get the redemptions price for the item.
-> status: Get the redemptions status for the item.
+* status: Get the redemptions status for the item.
-> timestamp: Get the redemptions timestamp for the item.
+* timestamp: Get the redemptions timestamp for the item.

 If the user's sAccessToken had expired, the API will return "try refresh token" text instead